PSPi Compute – updated October 30, 2021

 Input

-An ATmega328p microcontroller handles all the input for buttons, joystick, and battery monitoring.
+An atmega8 microcontroller handles all the input for buttons, joystick, and battery monitoring.
 The microcontroller is constantly calculating, storing, and transmitting button and analog statuses to the Raspberry Pi using I2C.
-The firmware can be updated using the SPI pads on the underside of the board.
+The firmware can be updated using the FPC-10 connector.

-The microcontroller has four ADCs in use.
-Two are used for joystick, one for battery voltage detection, and one for battery amperage detection.
+The microcontroller has 6 ADCs in use.
+Two are used for the joystick, one for battery voltage detection, one for battery amperage detection, and two are available for anything you want to use them for.
 The joystick readings are sent directly to the Raspberry Pi, and the voltage and amperage calculations are done on the microcontroller before being sent to the Pi.
 The remaining pins are used for buttons, data transfer, and PWM output for the LCD brightness control.

 The Raspberry Pi code is all written in C and runs more efficiently than the Python scripts used previously.